langflow-ai/langflow-embedded-chat/README.md

 | width                 | number    | No       |
 | window_title          | string    | No       |

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the Langflow Widget project, please follow our [contribution guidelines](https://github.com/logspace-ai/langflow-embedded-chat/tree/main/CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/logspace-ai/langflow-embedded-chat/tree/main/LICENSE) file for details.